joynalbokhsho/Discord-Announcement/README.md

 2. The bot will respond with your message and two buttons:
    - Announce: Posts the message to the announcement channel (requires specified role)
    - Cancel: Disables the buttons without taking action
-3. Buttons will automatically disable after 5 minutes
+3. Buttons will remain active until used

 ## Requirements